alexander-naumov/pam-accesscontrol/README.md

-# pamac
+# pam-accesscontrol
-PAM plugin to control access to host via SSH, TTY and SDDM.
+PAM plugin to control access to host via SSH, tty/login(1) and sddm, XDM, KDM, GDM and lightdm.